Financial Aid

 Private Loan Programs

 There are alternative loans available for students needing additional aid.
-An alternative loan is a loan in which the student may borrow additional money to cover any remaining educational expenses.
-These loans are based on creditworthiness of the borrower, and in many cases a co-borrower, and are therefore not guaranteed.
+An alternative loan is a loan through which the student may borrow additional money to cover any remaining educational expenses.
+These loans are based on creditworthiness of the borrower, and in many cases a co-borrower, and are, therefore, not guaranteed.
+In-school deferments of repayment, flexible repayment options, and co-borrower release options are available.
+For borrowers and co-borrowers with excellent credit, the rate will in most cases be lower.
+Ohio State Beauty Academy does not actually offer Private loans, but the Financial Aid office can provide information about them and where the student can apply for them.

 Outside Scholarships